hendar-suhendar/JavaMaven_MobileSampleTestAutomate/README.md

 # This is a sample test, How i Create a Sample Mobile Test Automate using java Programming Language
 **Using Tools :**
- - Java Programming Language
- - Java Maven Framework
+ - Java Maven
- - Appium Mobile Automation Test Library
+ - Appium
- - BDD Cucumber Library
+ - BDD Cucumber
+ - Selenium
+ - Junit
  - Log4J2
  - TestNG
+Etc.

 ------------------------------------------------------------
 **Example Generite HTML Reports**